Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 Protocol: icmp
 Log level: info</pre>

 ICMP type can be specified.
 We'll allow the following types: echo-reply, destination-unreachable, echo-request and time-exceeded.
 These rules allow for troubleshooting, without being too permissive.
 We'll also add the same rules for IPv6-ICMP.
-Next, make an outbound rule for every inbound rule.
+Next, make a copy of every rule, with the direction set to *out*.
 In total, there will be 16 ICMP rules.

+Create a new security group, and call it something like *allow-ipv6*.
+This group will contain rules for IPv6-ICMP types that enable basic IPv6 functionality.
+The following types will be allowed: packet too big (2), router solicitation (133), router advertisment (134), neighbour solicitation (135) and neighbour advertisment (136).
+Like before, create a copy of each rule with an outbound direction.

 #### 3.4.3 **DNS** <br>